-Skilled Legal Help with Probate Matters from Reputable Estate Administration Attorneys in New York
+Skilled Legal Help with Probate Matters from Reputable Estate Administration Lawyers in New York

 Estate administration is the process of winding down the business and personal affairs of an individual after they have passed away.
-Lissner & Lissner LLP provides experienced trust and estate administrative services as well as personal legal care to meet the needs of family members during challenging times.
+Lissner & Lissner LLP provides experienced, and trusted estate administrative services as well as personal legal care to meet the needs of family members during challenging times.

 Regardless of the size and complexity of an estate plan, experience and knowledge are needed to administer an estate, manage associated trusts, and ensure the wishes of the deceased are carried out.
 Our law firm professionally supports your family throughout the probate process.

 Trusted help with estate administration and probate in New York

 When a family member passes away, their estate is processed through probate or Surrogate’s Court, to ensure that beneficiaries receive bequests, accounts are closed, and debts are paid.
 The person who is named in the estate plan as executor or personal representative has the legal duty to accurately and carefully ensure the estate plan is carried out.

 If an executor, or fiduciary, is not named in the will, a family member may come forward for appointment by the court.
 While legal counsel for the executor is not required, it is a good idea to work with an estate administration attorney familiar with the laws of the state in which the estate is probated.